oryondark/hjkim/AWS_DynamoDB/updateItem.md

 			}
 		},
 		ExpressionAttributeNames:{
-			"#keyMap": value, // -> Key is match to variable.
+			"#keyMap": value, // -> Key is mapped to variable.
 		},
 		ExpressionAttributeValues: {
 			":keyMap": {